-Man fatally shot in Southwest Baltimore; separate shooting at barbershop delays dismissal at nearby school
+'We all thought this was a sacred place': Two men injured in shooting at Baltimore barber shop

-A man was shot to death in Southwest Baltimore on Wednesday, and a separate shooting at a Hollins Market barbershop forced nearby elementary and middle school students to be kept in the building after dismissal as a safety precaution, officials said.
+A man was shot to death in Southwest Baltimore on Wednesday, and two were injured in a separate shooting at a Hollins Market barbershop that forced nearby elementary and middle school students to be kept in the building after dismissal as a safety precaution, officials said.

 The Hollins Market shooting happened in the New Beginnings Unisex Barbershop at 1047 Hollins St., according to neighbors, who expressed shock and sadness that violence had infiltrated what many considered a safe place.
 The shop stands in a red-brick building at Hollins and South Arlington Avenue, across from Hollins Market.